cameraui/sdk/go/docs/api/camera.md

 	func (d *CameraDevice) AddSensor(s Sensor) error

-AddSensor adds a sensor to this camera.
+AddSensor registers a sensor that belongs to this camera's hardware \(spotlight, siren, PTZ, battery, ...\).
+The host assigns it to this camera and reconciles it across restarts like a standalone sensor.

 <a name="CameraDevice.Connect"></a>
 ### func \(\*CameraDevice\) Connect